Join us for an evening celebrating Chicago’s cultural diversity!

 2025 Cultural Champion

 Mr. John W. McCarter, Jr. is a Life Trustee and President Emeritus of The Field Museum, where he served as President and CEO from 1996 to 2012.
-A native Chicagoan, he has held leadership roles in business, government, and academia, including serving as Budget Director of Illinois, President of DeKalb Corporation, a White House Fellow, Chair of the Board of Regents at the Smithsonian, and Chair of the Board of Trustees at WTTW.
+A native Chicagoan, he has held leadership roles in business, government, and academia, including serving as Budget Director of Illinois, a White House Fellow, Chair of the Board of Regents at the Smithsonian, Emeritus Trustee of the University of Chicago, and Chair of the Board of Trustees at WTTW.

 Dr. Dorene Wiese